The Social Determinants Accelerator Program

 Specifically, under the Social Determinants Accelerator Act:

-- The Secretary of Health and Human Services would convene an inter-agency technical advisory council on social determinants of health.
-The Council would include program experts from across the federal government, including the Department of Housing and Urban Development, the Department of Labor and the United States Department of Agriculture, as well as state and local government officials, the private sector and community-based organizations.
+- The Social Determinants Accelerator Interagency Council would be established, which would include program experts from across the federal government, including the Department of Housing and Urban Development, the Department of Labor and the United States Department of Agriculture, as well as state and local government officials, the private sector and community-based organizations.

-- The Centers for Medicare and Medicaid Services (CMS), in consultation with the Council, would make available up to $25 million in grants to state, local and Tribal governments to develop Social Determinants Accelerator Plans.
+- Grant funding would be made available to state, local and Tribal governments to develop Social Determinants Accelerator Plans.
 Plans would:

 - Target a group of high-need Medicaid patients, like homeless individuals, older workers with arthritis, nursing home patients, or mothers diagnosed with post-partum depression;